bkfox/aircox/notes.md

     - list of played diffusions and tracks when non-stop;

 # Long term TODO
+- automatic cancel of passed diffusion based on logs
 - sounds monitor: max_size of path, take in account
 - logs: archive functionnality
 - track stats for diffusions